 In November 2016, the FASB issued ASU 2016-18, "Restricted Cash" which requires that a statement of cash flows explain the change during a reporting period in the total of cash, cash equivalents, and amounts generally described as restricted cash and restricted cash equivalents.
 This amendment is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is in the process of evaluating the impact of the adoption of this guidance on its Consolidated Financial Statements.
+The adoption of this ASU will not have a material effect on the Company's Consolidated Financial Statements.